mfornace/nupack-docs-dev/sources/design.md

 A `complex_design` object supports the `launch()` and `run()` methods as a `tube_design` object (see above).

 !!! note
-    Note that a multi-complex design ensemble is equivalent to a multi-tube design ensemble with each on-target complex placed in a separate test tube.
-As a result, there are no off-target complexes in the design ensemble.
-For this reason, we strongly recommend use of tube design over complex design.
+    Note that a `complex_design` job is equivalent to a `tube_design` job with each on-target complex placed in a separate test tube containing no off-target complexes.
+For this reason, we strongly recommend use of test tube design formulations over complex design formulations so that off-target complexes are present in the design ensemble and the design algorithm can actively design against their formation.

 ---